Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/12-macros/README.md

 02-filename.c
 This program calls a standard lib predefined macro callef __FILE__ which is the name of the file compiled from.

+03-absolute.h
+This program defines a macro ABSO that returns the abolute value of a number.